Persuading Through Data And Stories

 How nonprofits are persuading through data and stories

 NFPs or nonprofits have learned that telling the story of one person who needs your help will attract more donations than using data alone.
 OR even data and story together.
-(This is unusual by the way, that data and story combined aren’t the winner – in general my best advice to you is to use both.
-There’s a specific challenge around asking for donations which I discuss below).
+(This is unusual by the way, that data and story combined don’t win: in general my best advice to you is to use both.
+However, there’s a specific challenge around asking for donations which I discuss below).

 So why do stories work so well?
 We’re basically hard-wired for them.
-Chip and Dan Heath, authors of ‘Made to Stick’ say this:
+Chip and Dan Heath, authors of the book ‘Made to Stick’ say this:

 “Hearing stories acts as a kind of mental flight simulator, preparing us to respond more quickly and effectively.”

 This experiment was conducted at Carnegie Mellon University in 2007 by researchers Deborah Small, George Lowenstein and Paul Slovic.
-Students – thinking they were being surveyed on their use of technology – who received a fact-based appeal from Save the Children donated $1.14 on average.
+Students thought they were being surveyed on their use of technology.
+When they received a fact-based appeal from Save the Children, they donated $1.14 on average.

 Students who read the story about Rokia – a 7 year old girl starving in Mali, Africa – donated an average of $2.38, more than twice as much.